-Organizations that need to regularly move heavy loads (ranging from a few tons up to hundreds of tons) do not want for options.
-1 Indeed, many types of load handling equipment could potentially haul such loads, including cranes, conveyors, air cushion vehicles, forklifts and other industrial trucks, wheeled transfer carts, drag chains, rails, and more.
+Organizations that need to regularly move heavy equipment (ranging from a few tons up to hundreds of tons) do not want for options.
+Indeed, many types of load handling equipment could potentially haul equipment, including cranes, conveyors, air cushion vehicles, forklifts and other industrial trucks, wheeled transfer carts, drag chains, rails, and more.
 Because each of these move systems have varying strengths and weaknesses, it can be a challenging and complicated process to pinpoint which system would work best in any given situation.

-This is particularly true since different factors may become more or less important depending on the circumstances, environment, or other needs related to the move.
-These tradeoffs can be difficult to understand and articulate, much less decide between.
-Sometimes the need for flexibility will override cost as a consideration, but it may not always be clear when flexibility needs to be the most important consideration.
+Different factors may become more or less important depending on the circumstances, environment, or other needs related to the move.
+It can be difficult to understand, articulate and choose between these tradeoffs.
+Sometimes the need for flexibility will override cost.
 Other times, the sheer weight of the load might drive the decision over any other consideration.
-Complicating these questions further, many of the considerations can be subtle and less obvious.
+Complicating these questions further, many of the considerations can be subtle.
 Beyond raw cost and logistical feasibility, you must also think about floor condition, time to implement, opportunity costs, safety risks, flexibility, and more.